-Independent institutions (e.g. ombudsman, department of special investigation), with authority to investigate cases and have their decisions acted on, are very much needed in order to act as watchdogs of abuses of power.
+Independent institutions (e.g. ombudsman, department of special investigation?) with authority to investigate cases and for their decisions to be acted on are very much needed in order to act as watchdogs of abuses of power.

-To create opportunities for disabled people and minority groups to better access the justice system, there needs to have a policy to assist them in litigation matters and help them attend case examination hearings.
+To create opportunities for disabled people and minority groups to better access the justice system, there need to have a policy to assist them in litigation matters and help them to attend case examination hearings.